Castcloud/Castcloud/README.md

 Some clients might not skip but seek.
 A seek begins with a pause `event` when playback starts at seeking speeds.
 Seek is ended with a play `event` when seeking speed is ended and playback is returned to regual playback speed.

 Clients following a streaming model might not need to fetch `events`, as the most recent `event` is included when getting episodes.
 Some clients might offer the ability to show a list of the users events.
 This might better help the user find back to where they last were.
 Streaming model clients that offers a complete eventlist should use the `cast id` to speed up the request.
-Syncing model client that does not offer this functionality, do not need to store more than the `lastevent` for each `episode`.
+Synchronizing model client that does not offer this functionality, do not need to store more than the `lastevent` for each `episode`.

 `events` should be sent to the server as fast as possible.
 It is recommended that clients keep an output buffer of `events` as they occur, then retry sending them until they successfully gets sent.